-You can choose up to 9 more categories.
+You can choose up to nine more categories.
 If you have trouble choosing a category for your business, choose one that’s general.
-Bear in mind that:
+Bear in mind:

-- Don't use categories solely as keywords or to describe attributes of your business
+- Do not use categories solely as keywords or to describe attributes of your business.

 Learn more about business categories.

 Enter the complete and exact address for your business location.
 Learn more about address entry guidelines.
 If you don't serve customers at your business address, leave the address field blank.